 From 2006 to 2015, British photographer Murray Ballard investigated cryogenics, the act of freezing a body in the hope that one day it will be revived.
-Recently, Murray's endeavours – which took him around the UK, US and Russia – were published as a book, The Prospect of Immortality, by GOST (you can pick up a signed copy here).
+Recently, Murray's endeavors—which took him around the UK, US, and Russia—were published as a book, The Prospect of Immortality, by GOST.

 From what you observed, how did participants manage to reconcile religious faith in an afterlife with a prospective means to achieve life after death?